 Stress and anxiety don’t treat your body well.
 High stress or chronic stress may bring about another round of symptoms.

-Medicines, including antibiotics and painkillers, can affect your body’s natural chemistry and cause a relapse.
+Medicines, including antibiotics and nonsteroidal anti-inflammatory drugs (NSAIDs) can affect your body’s natural chemistry and cause a relapse.

 Medicine can help you reach remission, and it can help you stay in remission.
 If you forget to take your medicine, stop taking it altogether, or give yourself an incorrect dose, you may trigger a flare-up.

 Together with your gastroenterologist, you can get yourself back to remission and symptom-free quickly.
 The two of you will need to devise a plan that works for your lifestyle.
 Here are five tips to help.

 1. Find a medicine that can help.

 Corticosteroids can be one of the best ways to manage UC flares.
 Unfortunately, they can cause side effects, including:

 With your doctor’s help, it’s important to find a treatment that helps your symptoms but doesn’t cause unwanted side effects.

 2. Avoid foods that bother you.